Caption: Honda Civic

-However, BMW retained its title as the UK's most reliable car manufacturer brand, and will be staking its claim for top spot in next year's model listing with the new 3 Series (due to be reviewed in the December 13 edition of Fleet News).
+However, BMW retained its title as the UK's most reliable car manufacturer brand, and will be staking its claim for top spot in next year's model listing with the new 3 Series (read review here).
 The outgoing model remains one of the UK's most reliable, but slipped to second spot.

 This year’s FN50 reliability survey, with cars and manufacturers ranked by the UK's 50 biggest leasing companies based on breakdown and warranty data, has seen a significant shake-up of the rankings.

 Japanese and Korean brands have been far more successful this year, knocking the regular European manufacturers down the list.
 Audi, for example, drops from second to seventh, while Volkswagen has slipped from fourth to eighth.

 The performance reflects growing popularity of Asian brands, especially Kia and Hyundai, as they continue to develop more desirable and efficient models.

 Honda’s totally redesigned Civic edged out the BMW 3 Series and 5 Series (the latter rose two places to third).

 With UK production, the Civic range is available as a hatchback or saloon with frugal petrol and diesel engines offering CO2 emissions from just 91g/km.